 ScienceDebate.org’mission was to invite scientists, engineers and concerned citizens to submit what they felt most important science questions facing the nation that the candidates for U.S. President should be debating on the campaign trail.
-ScienceDebate then worked with the leading U.S. science and engineering organizations to refine the questions and arrive at a universal consensus on what the most important science policy questions facing the U.S. are in 2012, and called on the candidates for President to also debate these Top American Science Questions that affect all voters' lives.
+ScienceDebate then worked with the leading U.S. science and engineering organizations to refine the questions and arrive at a universal consensus on what the most important science policy questions facing the U.S. are, and called on the candidates for President to also debate these Top American Science Questions that affect all voters' lives.
 The AMS is one of many organizations supporting the call.

 TFAI is an alliance of America's leading companies, research universities, and scientific societies.
 America's future relies on the strength of our ideas.
 We advocate for sustained research budgets at the National Science Foundation, the Department of Energy Office of Science, the National Institute of Standards and Technology, the Department of Defense, and the National Aeronautics and Space Administration.
 The AMS participates and financially supports the work of the Task Force.

 The mission of the USASEF is to re-invigorate the interest of our nation’s youth in science, technology, engineering and math (STEM) by producing and presenting the most compelling, exciting, educational and entertaining science festival in the United States.
 The festival has been held in Washington DC, in 2010, 2012, 2014 and 2016.
 The AMS is a Palladium Sponsor and hosts an activity booth at the festival.
 (See the AMS at the 2016 USA Science & Engineering Festival.)